ketanbhatt/node-metainspector/README.md

-client.title              	# title of the page, as string client.description        	# returns the meta description, or the first long paragraph if no meta description is found client.image              	# Most relevant image, if defined with og:image
+client.title              	# title of the page, as string client.description        	# returns the meta description, or the first long paragraph if no meta description is found client.image              	# Most relevant image, if defined with og:image client.keywords				# All keywords if defined in the Meta tag.

 ```